ajbarea/ses/backend/docs/machine_learning_pipeline.md

-# Machine Learning Pipeline Explanation
+# Machine Learning Pipeline Documentation

 This document provides an overview of the machine learning pipeline implemented in `ml_trainer.py`.
 The system is designed to predict a numerical security score and classify the security posture into a qualitative grade based on various system metrics.